 - Travel plans should be scheduled so that the camp driver leaves camp no earlier than 8:30 a.m. and is back at camp by 6:00 p.m.
 (Please allow at least one and one-half hours before bus/train/plane departs).
 Please make sure your plans have been approved by the Misrad staff before you book anything!

 Campers are not allowed in staff rooms, except for one’s own children on Shabbat only.

 We do not recommend that tzevet keep large amounts of money in their tzrif or room at camp.
 Passports, traveler’s checks and cash should be stored in lockers in our Moadon Tzevet (Staff Lounge).
 These items can also be stored in the safe at the Misrad.
 The camp is not responsible for any loss.

 We have a Moadon Tzevet that is available for staff-members to use to hang out and relax.
-In the Moadon Tzevet, staff will find games, a TV (with Direct TV service available), as well as computers with internet access.
+In the Moadon Tzevet, staff will find games and a TV (with Direct TV service available) and WiFi.
 Please take responsibility and help us keep our Moadon Tzevet clean.

 There is wireless access at camp in the library complex, the Moadon Tzevet and many other staff housing areas.
 While we do not guarantee wireless internet access for all tzevet in their bunk/housing, we do our best to provide as much wireless access around camp as possible.

 To access the camp’s wireless, you will need a password, which you can get from the Misrad staff.
 You may not share this password with hanichim for any reason.
 Hanichim are never allowed to access the internet unless supervised by tzevet for a camp program approved by one’s supervisor.

 VEHICLES & BICYCLES